Edge Church: Establishment

+In 2023, Ps Danny Guglielmucci was "requested by the church leadership to assist with governance and growth difficulties".
+A change of leadership was endorsed by the board and staff later that year, who requested that Ps Danny Gugielmucci be retained on a part-time basis to oversee the transition to new leadership.

+In 2024, Edge Church, with the endorsement of Ps Danny Gugielmucci, staff and board, agreed to become associated with Equippers Churchunder the leadership of Ps Sam Monk.

 Church growth

 In 2001 a second campus based in the central area of Adelaide was established.
 Initially meeting at the Wonderland Ballroom in Hawthorn, the Southside City campus was forced to move seven times in two years as it experienced rapid growth.
 Ultimately, the Edge Church City campus was located in the Hindley Street cinema complex, in the Adelaide CBD before amalgamating with the West Campus in 2015.

 Westside Assembly of God at Findon became the Edge Church West campus in 2006.
 Edge Church then expanded internationally, with the Edge Church Bristol campus being established in 2008, based out of Aztec West, in Bristol, England.
 The Edge Church Melbourne campus was then established in 2010, in the suburb of Burwood in Melbourne, to leave Edge Church currently with four campuses.

-Edge Church is also projected to launch another four campuses; in the eastern suburbs of Adelaide, Singapore, Long Island in New York, US, and in the city centre of Bristol, England.

 Mission work

-Edge Church has been known for its mission work, both locally and abroad.
+Edge Church has been involved in mission work, both locally and abroad.
 For many years, the church was involved in community projects around Adelaide, including renovations of Morphett Vale High School, the Adelaide Women's and Children's Hospital accommodation and out-patient wards, the Childhood Cancer Association accommodation units and their head office, and the Adelaide Women's Prison Living Skills Unit.
-Edge Church has partnerships with different community organisations, such as the Childhood Cancer Association, Transform Cambodia, Missions.
-Me and, previously, World Vision Australia.

-Edge Church has hosted an annual "Run to RED" (rescue, empower, deploy) event, where the church raises money for different community partners.
-By 2019, the Run to RED events across the global campuses had raised over A$2.1 million for local and global mission.
-The recipients of these funds included partners such as evangelical group Missions.Me and AngelHouse.
+Edge Church has hosted an annual "RED" (rescue, empower, deploy) event, where the church raises money for different community partners.